Prospective Observational Study of Ocular Health in ISS Crews (Ocular Health) - 07.15.15

 Magnetic Resonance Imaging (MRI): Pre and postflight magnetic resonance imaging (MRI) will be performed on all ISS crew.
 Several key parameters indicative of elevated intracranial pressure and its effects on ocular structures are measured during MRI scanning.
 Some of these measurements are similar to those obtained during on-orbit ultrasound which allow for comparison.
 Globe flattening, ONSD, ON tortuosity, optic nerve-to-sheath ratio, increased CSF production, signs of elevated CSF pressure (pituitary concavity), and areas of constriction within the veins of the brain are assessed with MRI.

 Slit Lamp Biomicroscopy and High Resolution Retinal Photography: Slit lamp biomicroscopy and high resolution retinal photography are performed to evaluate and document any changes in eye structures.

-Marshall-Bowman K, Gibson CR, Barratt MR. Ophthalmic Changes and Increased Intracranial Pressure Associated with Long Duration Spaceflight: An Emerging Understanding.
+Marshall-Bowman K, Barratt MR, Gibson CR.
+Ophthalmic Changes and Increased Intracranial Pressure Associated with Long Duration Spaceflight: An Emerging Understanding.
 Acta Astronautica.
-2013; epub.
+2013 June-July; 87: 77-87.
 DOI: 10.1016/j.actaastro.2013.01.014.

 NASA Image: ISS033E018532 - Japan Aerospace Exploration Agency (JAXA) astronaut Akihiko Hoshide,Expedition 33 flight engineer,prepares to perform ultrasound eye imaging in the Columbus laboratory of the International Space Station.
 This is part of the HMS (Health Maintenance System) Tonometry payload.